spacetelescope/webbpsf/docs/index.rst

 Documentation for WebbPSF
 ===============================

-WebbPSF is a Python package that computes simulated point spread functions (PSFs) for NASA's James Webb Space Telescope (JWST) and Nancy Grace Roman Telescope (formerly WFIRST).
+WebbPSF is a Python package that computes simulated point spread functions (PSFs) for NASA's James Webb Space Telescope (JWST) and Nancy Grace Roman Space Telescope (formerly WFIRST).
 WebbPSF transforms models of telescope and instrument optical state into PSFs, taking into account detector pixel scales, rotations, filter profiles, and point source spectra.
 It is *not* a full optical model of JWST, but rather a tool for transforming optical path difference (OPD) maps, created with some other tool, into the resulting PSFs as observed with JWST's or WFIRST's instruments.

 .. figure:: ./fig_instrument_comparison.png
    :scale: 45 %